Clinton Healthcare Plan Is Afflicted with Bias

 The other proposed changes will affect New Jersey practice little, if at all.
 Because New Jersey practice has an open discovery policy concerning experts’ reports on deviation and causation and already limits attorneys’ fees to a greater extent than the proposed fees, these malpractice reform proposals will not significantly change New Jersey practice.
 Accordingly, the number of malpractice lawsuits may decrease because of financial intimidation, while the litigation of these claims will remain substantially the same.

 The general bias of the proposed reforms toward defendants and the inequities to plaintiffs should be addressed and removed.
-Medical malpractice reform should eliminate both meritless claims and meritless defenses, while affording injured plaintiffs an opportunity to be compensated.
+Medical malpractice reform should eliminate both meritless claims and meritless defenses, while affording hurt plaintiffs an opportunity to be compensated.
 As proposed, the malpractice reforms are likely to have a chilling effect on the exercise of plaintiffs’ rights without a reduction in nonmeritorious defenses.

 American Health Security Act of 1993, H.R.
 3600 and $1757 at 933, Subtitle D. Section 5301 et seq.: D. Margolick, “Clinton Stirs Unease on Medical Malpractice.”
 The New York Times, Sept.
 24, 1993 at A26: R. Sherman, “Health Plan Addresses Antitrust Malpractice.”
 Sept.
 23, 1993 at 9.

 D.B.
 Simpson, “Compulsory Arbitration: An Instrument of Malpractice Reform and a Step Towards Reduced Health Care Costs?”
 Seton Hall Leg.
 J., Vol. 17:457 at 461-462 (1993); “Straight Talk on Medical Malpractice — Separating Fact From Fiction,” Association of Trial Lawyers of America, February 1994; A. Russell Localio et al., “Relation Between Malpractice Claims and Adverse Events,” 325 New Eng.
 J. Med.
 245 (July 25, 1991); P.J.
-Hilts, “Bush Enters Malpractice Debate With Plan To Limit Court awards,” The New York Times, May 13, 1991 at A 1.
+Hilts, “Bush Enters Malpractice Debate With Plan To Limit Court Awards,” The New York Times, May 13, 1991 at A 1.

 American Health Security Act of 1993, Section 5303.